nz0001na/handson-ml/GANs/Readme.md

 Improved Training of Wasserstein GANs (Gulrajani et al., 2017): [[paper]](https://arxiv.org/abs/1704.00028)

+This article provides a great walkthrough of how WGAN addresses the difficulties of training a traditional GAN with a focus on the loss functions.

+From GAN to WGAN (Weng, 2017): [[paper]](https://lilianweng.github.io/lil-log/2017/08/20/from-GAN-to-WGAN.html)

 ## SN-GAN: Spectrally Normalized Generative Adversarial Networks
 Spectrally Normalized Generative Adversarial Networks:  [[paper]](https://arxiv.org/abs/1802.05957)